discretize/discretize-guides/builds/revenant/heal-renegade/index.md

 **80-70%**
 * Cast <Skill name="SoulcleavesSummit"/> on Arkk to create a fire field.
 * Share <Boon name="Alacrity"/> with <Skill name="Orders from Above"/>.
-* Use <Skill name="Surge of the Mists"/> with the special action key to break the defiance bar.
+* Use <Skill name="Surge of the Mists"/> with the <Effect name="hypernovalaunch"/> to break the defiance bar.
 * Share <Boon name="Might"/> with <Skill name="Heroic Command"/>.
 * Weapon swap and change to <Skill name="Legendary Centaur Stance"/>.

 **Archdiviner**
 * Activate <Skill name="Protective Solace"/> on top of the group to prevent the Archdiviner's minions from dealing damage to your group.
-* If Archdiviner gets a defiance bar, use your special action key to do 232 defiance bar damage to it and blast a fire field if there is one under him.
+* If Archdiviner gets a defiance bar, use your <Effect name="hypernovalaunch"/> to do 232 defiance bar damage to it and blast a fire field if there is one under him.
 * Change to <Skill name="Legendary Renegade Stance"/> when the phase is finished.

 **70-50%**